How to do Page Setup in Excel Application? Easy Steps

 The ‘Header/Footer’ tab provides options to customize what information appears at the top and bottom of each printed page.

-- Header: You can insert various elements in the header, including page numbers, current date and time, file name, sheet name, and more.
+You can insert various elements in the header section, including page numbers, current date and time, file name, sheet name, and more.
 Excel provides a range of predefined header styles or allows you to create a custom one.

-- Footer: Similar to the header, the footer can include elements like page numbers, file path, and custom text.
+Similar to the header, the footer can include elements like page numbers, file paths, and custom text.
 You can format the footer differently from the header, allowing for a distinct appearance.

 Sheet: